 Recall that $ \den\in(0,1) $ is a fixed parameter representing the average density.
 Referring back to Theorem~\ref{thm:S6V}, we notice that the convergence results involve centering and tilting of the height function $ N(t,x) $.
-Our first step here is hence to introduce the corresponding centering and titling of $ \tau^{N(t,x)} $.
+Our first step here is hence to introduce the corresponding centering and tilting of $ \tau^{N(t,x)} $.
 To setup notation, consider the stochastic \ac{6V} model with a \emph{single} particle starting from $ x=0 $.
-This is simply a discrete-time random walk $ X(t) = \rw(1)+\ldots + \rw(t) $, with i.i.d.\ increment $ \rw(1),\ldots,\rw(t) $ that has distribution $ \rw(i)\stackrel{\text{law}}{=}\rw $, where
+This is simply a discrete-time random walk $ X(t) = \rw(1)+\ldots + \rw(t) $, with i.i.d.\ increments $ \rw(1),\ldots,\rw(t) $ that have distribution $ \rw(i)\stackrel{\text{law}}{=}\rw $, where

 Now, with $ N(t,x) $ being tilted by $ -\den x $ in~\eqref{eq:S6VtoKPZ}, we consider the analogous tilt of $ \rw $: